pemmyz/pemmyz/README.md

 - 👀 I’m interested in github
 - 🌱 I’m currently learning github
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me: github
+- 📫 How to reach me: github or at X https://x.com/pemmyzen
 - ⚡ Fun fact: github

 Easiest way to get started with git, Harvard lecture by Brian Yu: